-CORNER FIND ROUTINE
+CORNER FIND ROUTINE (BY Q ROUTINE)

 This is another Q Assist routine (0165) designed by Sodick to make operation easier.
 When you are trying to work form a corner of your workpiece (as your program zero point, for example), this routine will automatically pick up both edges of the corner and make the X and Y axis position values of that corner be any numbers you want.
+This procedure can be used instead of the Assist key A2.